NVIDIA-Merlin/systems/README.md

 model = tf.keras.models.load_model(tf_model_path)
 ```

 First step is to load the previously saved workflow and model.
-We will then do some necessary modifications to these components.
+Followed by necessary modifications to these components.

 ```python
 # Modify workflow and model